mobify/workshop--adaptivejs-components/README.md

 }
 ```

-> _Remember that there is no need to define the padding or default background color, as we did that with the configurable variables, above._
+> _**Remember** there is no need to define the padding or default background color, as we did that with the configurable variables, above._

-Once again, refresh your preview in the browser to observe your changes!
+Once again, refresh your preview in the browser to observe that our changes above have effected all of the cards.

 ## Done!
 Onward!